HOW TO BUILD A VULNERABILITY MANAGEMENT PROGRAM

 Steps to Building a Vulnerability Management Program

-3.Compare the threat landscape to your environment: By doing this you understand your organization’s assets and known vulnerabilities.
+By doing this you understand your organization’s assets and known vulnerabilities.
 Threat intelligence will assist you in determining the impact of a potential exploit which is another important factor in risk assessment.

-5,Measure, evaluate and prioritise your vulnerabilities: Platforms that combine real-world vulnerability intelligence, data science, automated risk analysis, customised risk metrics, and even risk-based SLAs are vital when selecting the right platform for your organisation.
+Platforms that combine real-world vulnerability intelligence, data science, automated risk analysis, customised risk metrics, and even risk-based SLAs are vital when selecting the right platform for your organisation.

-6.Communicate, correct, and report: Your vulnerability management solution should facilitate, rather than obstruct, internal communication among key teams.
+Your vulnerability management solution should facilitate, rather than obstruct, internal communication among key teams.
 It should also help you remediate quickly and efficiently.
 Using a software solution such as SecurityShield can be greatly beneficial to your organisations.
-It continuously scans servers or endpoints to search for flaws in software design.
-It discovers vulnerabilities, assesses their impact, classifies them, identifies risks they pose, and then generates a prioritized risk response remediation plan to fix them.

-Broadly, SecurityShield helps to:
+Broadly, SecurityShield Helps To:

-1. Spot missing patches, errors and weaknesses in system configuration settings and general deviations from policy
+1. Spot missing patches, errors, and weaknesses in system configuration settings and general deviations from policy.

-3. Scan for more than 35,000 vulnerabilities and conduct nearly 100,000 checks across your networks
+3. Scan for more than 35,000 vulnerabilities and conduct nearly 100,000 checks across your networks.

-4. Auto-discover and scan any IT assets
+4. Auto-discover and scan any IT assets.

-5. Automate real-time continuous monitoring of IT assets
+5. Automate real-time continuous monitoring of IT assets.

-6. Automate mapping of vulnerabilities to control frameworks
+6. Automate mapping of vulnerabilities to control frameworks.

 7. Leverage big data analytics and machine learning for better organizational security

-8. Significantly lower cost of ownership in months
+8. Significantly lower cost of ownership in months.

 Protect your organization by implementing the right software solutions and tools.
 Read our blog posts to know more about us, or follow us on Twitter and LinkedIn for some insightful updates and information.